 "Fight Flu TN" Event Provides Free Flu Vaccines Across Tennessee

-NASHVILLE – Get a flu shot!
-The Tennessee Department of Health is urging all Tennesseans who have not yet received a flu shot this flu season to get one as soon as possible, as seasonal influenza cases are increasing across the state.
-Tennessee county health departments are holding special “Fight Flu TN” flu vaccine events in every county November 19 to increase the number of people vaccinated across Tennessee.
+NASHVILLE – Get a flu vaccine!
+The Tennessee Department of Health is urging all Tennesseans who have not yet received a flu vaccine this flu season to get one as soon as possible.
+For the third consecutive year, Tennessee county health departments are holding special “Fight Flu TN” flu vaccine events in every county November 19 to increase the number of people vaccinated across Tennessee.

-"It’s important for everyone in Tennessee to get a flu vaccine, as we’ve seen an increase in seasonal flu activity in Tennessee in recent weeks and expect it to be around for many more,” said Tennessee Health Commissioner Lisa Piercey, MD, MBA, FAAP.
-“Vaccination is still the best protection we have against this serious and potentially deadly illness.”
 All Tennessee county health departments are holding Fight Flu TN clinics Nov.
-19. No appointments are needed to receive a flu shot during these events.
+19. No appointments are needed to receive a flu vaccine during these events.
 Event hours and details will vary from county to county.
 Find a map of Fight Flu TN locations and contact information online at www.tn.gov/health/fightflu.

 TDH and the Centers for Disease Control and Prevention recommend a yearly flu vaccine for everyone ages six months and older.
 It’s especially important for pregnant women to get flu shots to protect themselves and their unborn children, as flu is more likely to cause severe illness in pregnant women.